-ADV Dulas and Dogulations Aujak Easy Chart ORV Rules and Regulations Quick Easy Chart Land Management Designation dividend literes a tale Divide streets of the literature of the li Roads Not Enrolled No Yes Yes Motorcycles Only if Plated Yes Motorcycles required if plated; ATV/MPV Advised Roads, Routes Enrolled Decal or License Plate Decal or License Plate Yes Motorcycles Only if Plated Only if ORV is Plated Motorcycles required if plated; ATV/MPV Advised Trails Enrolled (50" or less) Yes No No No No Advised Age and Education Requirements Operators that do not have a drivers license or permit (normally those 15 years old and under) can operate an ORV only on designated/enrolled trails, designated riding areas, and private property with permission.
-Operators over the age of 14 years with proper drivers license endorsement can ride on roads, rout trails that are designated for ORV travel, and non-designated roads if the ORV is street legal.
+ORV Rules and Regulations Ouick Easy Chart ONV Rules and Regulations Quick Easy Onait Land Management Designation drugered literes these Direct Streets literes to Brief Hardenberg Broad alternative Health Streets Roads Not Enrolled No Yes Yes Motorcycles Only if Plated Yes Motorcycles required if plated; ATV/MPV Advised Roads, Routes Enrolled Decal or License Plate Decal or License Plate Yes Motorcycles Only if Plated Only if ORV is Plated Motorcycles required if plated; ATV/MPV Advised Trails Enrolled (50" or less) Yes No No No No Advised Age and Education Requirements Operators that do not have a drivers license or permit (normally those 15 years old and under) can operate an ORV only on designated/enrolled trails, designated riding areas, and private property with permission.
+Operators over the age of 14 years with trails that are designated for ORV travel, and non-designated roads if the ORV is street legal.
 It is highly recommended that an adult accompany youth under 18 years of age while they ride.
 ORV operators should never ride alone, regardless of age.
-Equipment Requirements All ORVs are required to have certain equipment in working order while operating on public lands in Wyoming, including:
+Equipment Requirements while operating on public lands in Wyoming, including:

-- · Brakes sufficient to stop and hold the ORV.
-A headlight and tail light while operating between sunset - Some land management agencies require a bright colored - flag attached to the ORV, extending eight feet from the ground while operating on designated sand dunes areas.
-A muffler which does not exceed 102 decibels with an - approved spark arrestor.
+- Brakes sufficient to stop and hold the ORV. - A headlight and tail light while operating between sunset - Some land management agencies require a bright colored flag attached to the ORV, extending eight feet from the ground while operating on designated sand dunes areas. - A muffler which does not exceed 102 decibels with an approved spark arrestor.